Frequently Asked Questions - Girls Program

 What is the difference between Wildcat Jrs Elite and Regional Programs?

 Elite teams will compete in 24-28 tournament days, including 3-4 highly competitive, multiday tournaments (overnights).
 Elite teams will practice 7 - 9 hours per week and will include intensive position training and plyometrics.
 Elite teams will compete in the Great Lakes Power League, 2 to 3 out-of-state events, and will attend the AAU Junior National Championships in Orlando, Florida in June.
 The elite season lasts 8 months, beginning in mid November and concluding in late June.
 Playing time is not guaranteed, but earned through performance.

 Regional teams, which are offered for players 10's - 14's, will compete in the Windy City Power League, which travels around differnt gym locations in the Chicagoland area, as well as an and of season overnight event in the Midwest.
 Regional teams will practice 4 hours a week and their season lasts 5 ½ months from November through April plus open gyms in October.
 Playing time is ensured in this program and, while still competitive, regional teams require a lesser time commitment.

-For those players that wish to continue playing after the Regional season is finished, we offer an 8-week Spring season from April through mid-June.
+For those players that wish to continue playing after the Regional season is finished, we offer a Spring season from April through mid-June.
 The Spring Program is open to all players (current Wildcat Jrs. and new players).
 The Spring season concludes with the Asics Jr. Championships (2 - 3 days depending on age level) held at Navy Pier in June.
 Registration for this program will open in February, and all players will need to attend the Spring season tryout in April.

 Where do Wildcat Jrs. teams travel?